Manaslu Circuit Trek

 • Mt.
 Manaslu stands at 8163 meters (26781 feet) above sea level.
 However, the Manaslu Circuit Trek reaches up to 5106 meters (16752 ft.) at Larkya La Pass.

-• The Manaslu Circuit Trek is 170 km (105 Miles) long.
-It may take more or less 12 to 17 days depending on your holidays, interests, and fitness.
+• The Manaslu Circuit Trek is 170 km (105 Miles) long and it may take more or less 12 to 17 days to complete, depending on your holidays, interests, and fitness.

 • The Larkya La stands 5106 meters (16752 feet) tall.